peholmst/AppModel4Flow/appmodel4flow/README.md

 case.
 There are three interfaces in the interface hierarchy:

-* [ObservableValue](src/main/java/net/pkhapps/appmodel4flow/property/ObservableValue.java): This is the base interface that contains methods for retreiving the value and registering listeners.
+* [ObservableValue](src/main/java/net/pkhapps/appmodel4flow/property/ObservableValue.java): This is the base interface that contains methods for retrieving the value and registering listeners.
 It is not possible to change the value.
 * [WritableObservableValue](src/main/java/net/pkhapps/appmodel4flow/property/WritableObservableValue.java): This
 interface adds support for changing the value through the interface.
 * [Property](src/main/java/net/pkhapps/appmodel4flow/property/Property.java): This interface adds additional flags, such